Stop Using Your Phone Light: The Complete EDC Flashlight Guide

 Frequently Asked Questions

-The Olight Arkfeld Pro is our top recommendation for most users.
+• The Olight Arkfeld Pro is our top recommendation for most users.
 It combines a powerful 1,300-lumen white light with UV and green laser functionality, all in a flat, pocketable design with IPX7 water resistance.
+It’s been run over by my car and in my pocket for more than a year.

 Conclusion: Your Beacon of Readiness